k8ssandra/k8ssandra/docs/config/crdoc-templates/_index_releases.md

 ---
-title: "Older releases"
+title: "All releases"
-linkTitle: "Older releases"
+linkTitle: "All releases"
 weight: 10
 description: >
    K8ssandra-operator and cass-operator CRD reference by release.